jaeho3690/Pytorch_Proto-MAML_implementation/Readme.md

 ## Configurations
-There are two main configuration files to understand
+There are two main configuration files to understand. `meta_config` contains configurations related to meta learning experiements.
+We accept changes through argparser for `meta_config`. `model_config` contains all model relted configurations.
+You can set model specific configurations in the `config` directory.

 ## Acknowledgment